MahsaNasehi/TicketPlus/README.md

 - Docker Engine with the Compose plugin
 - `curl`
 - Python 3.12 or newer for running tests directly
-- XeLaTeX and `latexmk` only when rebuilding the Persian report

 ## Start the Reference API